 The DJI Mini 3 Pro brings a considerable build upgrade to the company's mid-range drone line.
 While it keeps its compact design, it introduces an upgraded camera gimbal system that snaps 48MP stills from the 1/1.3-inch sensor.
 More importantly, the drone weighs less than 250g with an extended flight time of 47 minutes.

 More to come?

 We still love the concept of interchangeable payloads for the Mavic series.
-Our Mavic 2 Zoom is still in great shape, it flies as good as the day we bought it, and it’s more capable as an airframe than the Air 2, but our Zoom is collecting dust because we like the camera on the Mavic Air 2 better.
-See my point?
+Our Mavic 2 Zoom is still in great shape, it flies as good as the day we bought it, and it’s more capable as an airframe than most newer Mavic drones, but our Zoom is collecting dust because the newer drones have better cameras.

 The rumor of a Mavic 3 series drone lived in this paragraph for nearly three years.
 We were very excited to see the final release of the Mavic 3 in 2021.
 So what comes next?
 The Micro Four Thirds camera on the Mavic 3 is a superb image capture tool.
 Still not quite as good as the larger Micro Four Thirds camera on the Inspire 2, but close.
 The main difference, the Inspire camera has interchangeable lenses.

 Dreams aside, we expect a new Mini this year, probably before the summer months, and we expect a new Air series drone before the holidays later in the year.

 The trade wars between the U.S. and China are certainly of concern for many users.
 We urge you to consider all the facts before you consider DJI to be a security risk at all, but that does not change that the brand is under scrutiny as the world edges ever closer to outright bans of Chinese products in the Unites States.
 Ignoring that, DJI drones are some of the best and most reliable machines in the sky.
 There are many ways to operate them, and a rich community for support and ideas.